 Sometimes people wonder what to expect from counseling with us.
-Transparency is important to us, so here’s your answer: When we meet a new client, our first and most important job is to understand your strengths, values, hopes for the future, and experiences so that we can be helpful as quickly as possible.
+Transparency is important to both Dana and Maggie, so here’s your answer: When we meet a new client, our first and most important job is to understand your strengths, values, hopes for the future, and experiences so that we can be helpful as quickly as possible.

 Because each person and family is different, cookie cutter therapy doesn’t work.
 So we listen closely, ask lots of questions, and together we figure out what’s most useful for you (knowing each day you may need and want different things).
 Some people want and need strategies for specific anxiety triggers.
 Or you may want help shifting old patterns in how you feel or think about yourself.
 Others want help with communicating about difficult topics with family, friends, or colleagues.
 Others come to counseling at a time of discernment about work or relationships.
 Others are looking for support during a time of transition, grief or loss, or “stuckness.”